-In this deep dive we take a look at machines with non-Cartesian movement systems.
+In this white paper, we look at machines with non-Cartesian movement systems.
 These include nearly all 'armed' robots such as SCARA (Selective Compliant Assembly Robot Arm) robots, PUMA (Programmable Universal Manipulation Arm)-style arms, Delta Robots, as well as various other mechanisms.

-These non-Cartesian mechanisms present special challenges, but there are some basic techniques that will take you a long way toward getting these useful and common mechanisms under control.
+These non-Cartesian mechanisms are often still required to operate in a Cartesian workspace.
+This presents special challenges, but there are some basic techniques that will take you a long way toward getting these useful and common mechanisms under control.
 So, let’s get started!

 Complex objects such as lines and ovals are accomplished by coordinating the motion of each axis so that the desired multi-dimensional object is created.
 Figure 1 shows a Cartesian motion system in the process of drawing a circle.

-When the motion system is Cartesian, drawing objects that are expressed in Cartesian algebraic equation form is straightforward.
-For example you may recognize the Cartesian equations for a circle, given below:
+When the motion system is Cartesian, drawing objects that are expressed as a Cartesian algebraic equation (y=f(x)) may not be straightforward.
+By definition, for any value of the independent variable (x), the dependent variable (y) can only have one value, which eliminates a large number of conceivable XY paths.
+You may recognize the equations for a circle, given below: